zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-hosting-service-scenarios.md

 <!-- TODO: Determine whether these should be Best Practices instead of common scenarios -->

 Hosting service scenarios are based on varying the content of the `config` file.
-To load your extension in the portal, it must be registered in the portal configuration.
-If the extension is loaded in the portal from the hosting service, then there are no changes required to sideload it.
+To load your extension in the Portal, it must be registered in the Portal configuration.
+If the extension is loaded in the Portal from the hosting service, then there are no changes required to sideload it.

 For more information about updating the extension configuration, see [portalfx-extensions-configuration-overview.md](portalfx-extensions-configuration-overview.md).
 For more information about sideloading, see [portalfx-extensions-sideloading-overview.md](portalfx-extensions-sideloading-overview.md).

 ### New extensions

-If the extension does not exist in the portal yet, register it into the portal in the disabled state.
+If the extension does not exist in the Portal yet, register it into the Portal in the disabled state.
 The following json files contain registrations for various environments.

 * Dogfood environment registration that is stored in  `Extensions.dogfood.json`